alexxjamess/mycrypt/README.md

 A user would come to the website if they wanted to evaluate their current portfolio.
 They would click the my portfolio page, they would then chose their desired cyrptocurrency coins and tokens he website will then bring up the current price.
 They can then imput their number of coins and it will calculate the value and the percentage of their portfolio that the coin occupies.
 They can continue to add different coins using the add coin button.
 This will allow them to make decisions on if they believe certain coins account for too much of their portfolio and if they wish to buy and sell any if so.

-Future developments of the website could include; Adding more coins/tokens to the website so that peoples portfilios can be more accurately portrayed.
-The website could also evolve to allow user to create account to store their portfolios and see up to date information.
 ## Features

 - __Navigation Bar__